 Why should you not resort to using bleach to unclog your bathtub drain?

 We do not suggest pouring bleach down your drain as it will kill both good and bad bacteria.
-Pouring bleach down your pipes is also bad for the piping and wears them down making them weaker and reducing their long life spans.
+Pouring bleach down your pipes, or toilet is also bad for the piping and wears them down making them weaker and reducing their long life spans.
 Look for more natural based drain cleaners to fix your clogs.
 Enzyme-based drain cleaners work well.

 Call Benjamin Franklin Plumbing Bay Area today to learn more about how to unclog pesky drains.
 We are happy to do a full inspection of your plumbing system, resolve your plumbing issues, and provide you with advice on how to preserve your plumbing for years to come so repairs will be limited.